 Specimen Requirements and Procedure

-Western blot relies on the principles of equal loading of proteins, separation of proteins by molecular weight, electrophoretic transfer to a suitable membrane, and probing of antibodies.
+The principles of western blotting are equal loading of proteins, separation of proteins by molecular weight, electrophoretic transfer to a suitable membrane, and probing of antibodies.

 Equal Loading of Proteins

 There must be an equal concentration of proteins per western blot sample.
-Intuitively, this is imperative for a valid experiment as unequal proteins per lane can skew the analysis.
-By conducting a Bradford assay, a colorimetric protein assay that exploits a dye’s interaction with protein, protein concentration is quantifiable.
+Intuitively, this is imperative for a valid experiment, as unequal proteins per lane can skew the analysis.
+Protein concentration is quantifiable by conducting a Bradford assay, a colorimetric protein assay that exploits the interaction of a dye with a protein.
 In brief, the dye Coomassie Brilliant Blue G-250 complexes with proteins to change color, and this absorbance shift gets recorded by a spectrophotometer.
-Thus, by running this assay with known protein standards, a linear regression standard curve is generated to calculate unknown protein extract concentrations.
+Thus, by running this assay with known protein standards, a linear regression standard curve is generated to calculate unknown protein extract concentrations in the sample.

 Separation of Proteins by Molecular Weight

-The separation of proteins by weight is possible due to sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE) --particularly its combinatory use of a detergent and a discontinuous buffer system.
+The separation of proteins by weight is possible due to sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE) due to its combinatory use of a detergent and a discontinuous buffer system.

-The Laemmi discontinuous buffer system is most commonly used in SDS-PAGE.
-This system utilizes running buffer (25mM Tris; 192mM glycine; 0.1% SDS; pH~8.30) as electrode buffer and Tris-HCl to buffer an acidic stacking gel (pH~6.80) and a basic resolving gel (pH~8.80).
-The deliberate use of varied pHs exploits glycine’s charge properties.
+The Laemmli discontinuous buffer system is most commonly used in SDS-PAGE.
+This system utilizes running buffer (25 mM Tris; 192 mM glycine; 0.1% SDS; pH~8.30) as electrode buffer and tris-HCl to buffer an acidic stacking gel (pH~6.80) and a basic resolving gel (pH~8.80).
+The deliberate use of varied pHs exploits the charge properties of glycine.
 In an acidic environment, glycine is a zwitterion, but in a basic environment, it is a glycinate anion.
 Thus, when electrophoresis starts, the current quickly draws glycinate into the stacking gel.
 The acidic gel protonates glycine to its zwitterionic form, thereby severely impeding its mobility.

-In contrast, the chloride from the Tris-HCl buffer in the gel disassociates from its counter ion and migrates quickly to the anode.
-Proteins lie in between a trailing front of glycine and a leading front of chloride; this results in all proteins arriving at the resolving gel simultaneously, a vital component for subsequent separation.
+In contrast, chloride from the tris-HCl buffer disassociates from its counter ion and migrates quickly to the anode.
+Proteins lie between a trailing front of glycine and a leading front of chloride; this results in all proteins arriving at the resolving gel simultaneously, a vital component for subsequent separation.
 The basicity of the resolving gel reforms conjugate glycinate anions at the stacking-resolving gel interface.
 From this interface, glycinate anions quickly migrate past the protein front.
 The proteins now hit the resolving gel in narrow bands without a zone of high voltage previously formed from the leading and trailing ions in the stacking gel.
-Thus, this allows proteins to migrate down the resolving gel slower, which induces separation of proteins due to the higher concentration of polyacrylamide (Figure 1a).
+Thus, this allows proteins to migrate down the resolving gel slower, which induces the separation of proteins due to the higher concentration of polyacrylamide (Figure 1a).

 The samples run in their respective lanes alongside a molecular weight marker, often called a protein ladder.
 For example, a typical setup would have the ladder in the first lane and the samples in the remaining lanes.
 The ladder establishes standard molecular weight bands that are then used to read the relative weight of proteins.